The time between conveyancing searches and exchange of contracts is typically between 1 and 3 weeks.

 Online conveyancers often have tracking systems in place for you to see exactly where things are at.

-In the worst-case scenario, you may choose to complain to the Legal Ombudsman.
-In most cases, it doesn’t really need to come to that.
+In the worst-case scenario, you may choose to seek out other conveyancers to work with or complain to the Legal Ombudsman.
+In most cases, it doesn’t really need to come to the latter.